Senapathi: Production and release

-Director Pavan Sadineni who is known for his 2013 romcom Prema Ishq Kaadhal was signed to helm the remake of crime thriller 8 Thottakkal.
-Sadineni, however, prefers it to call a "semi-remake" because they added new characters and changed several aspects while retaining the crux of the original.
+Director Pavan Sadineni, who is known for his 2013 romcom Prema Ishq Kaadhal, was signed to helm the remake of the crime thriller 8 Thottakkal.
+Sadineni, however, prefers it to be called a "semi-remake" because they added new characters and changed several aspects while retaining the crux of the original.
 The film marks the digital debut of veteran actor Rajendra Prasad.
 Filming began in September 2021 and took place in the neighbourhoods of Hyderabad including Kavadiguda, Sainikpuri, Moosapet, Quthbullapur and the Old City.
 Senapathi released digitally on 31 December 2021 on the streaming service Aha.

 Reception

-Sangeetha Devi Dundoo of The Hindu appreciated the performances of Prasad and Agasthya and wrote: "Senapathi begins with the promise of an edge of the seat crime drama but gradually becomes an emotional tale.
-The emotional portions feel lengthy and stretched; had it been shorter, it would have added to the slow burn atmosphere of the crime drama."
+Sangeetha Devi Dundoo of The Hindu appreciated the performances of Prasad and Agasthya and wrote: "Senapathi begins with the promise of an edge-of-the-seat crime drama but gradually becomes an emotional tale.
+The emotional portions feel lengthy and stretched; had it been shorter, it would have added to the slow-burn atmosphere of the crime drama."
 A reviewer from Eenadu appreciated the screenplay and stated that Sadineni had succeeded in adapting the Tamil film 8 Thottakkal to Telugu nativity.
-In an other positive review, Rajitha Chanti of TV9 Telugu also echoed the same, praising the performances and direction.
-On technical aspectings, Asianet News' Surya Prakash called Kalepu's cinematography a "highlight" while opining that Nerusu's editing could have been better.
+In another positive review, Rajitha Chanti of TV9 Telugu also echoed the same, praising the performances and direction.
+On technical aspects, Asianet News' Surya Prakash called Kalepu's cinematography a "highlight" while opining that Nerusu's editing could have been better.
 Production designed and score were also appreciated by Prakash.